 Growing your own adenium babies can be super fun & easy.
 If you're a beginner, the goal is 1 seed.
 Getting just 1 seed to germinate means you're successful.
 Then, we move on to bigger & bigger amounts.

 Stay away from the troubled paths & you will be set to great success with your desert rose seeds.
 Thanks for visiting & see you again next time!
-Let us know if you have any questions.
+Let us know if you have any questions or if there's anything unclear.

 And hey friends, have you checked out some of the best potting mixes for starting seeds?
 It's over here, please check it out: